 Lavender Graduation is an annual ceremony conducted on numerous campuses to honor lesbian, gay, bisexual, transgender, and asexual & aromantic students and to acknowledge their achievements and contributions to the university.
-The Lavender Graduation Ceremony was created by Dr. Ronni Sanlo at the University of Michigan in 1995.
-The annual ceremony was created to recognize LGBT students and acknowledge their achievements and contributions to the university.
+Dr. Ronni Sanlo created the Lavender Graduation Ceremony at the University of Michigan in 1995.
+The annual ceremony was created to recognize LGBTQ+ students and acknowledge their achievements and contributions to the university.

-Lavender Graduation has occurred annually at NC State since the formation of the GLBT center in 2008, the first ceremony was held in the spring of that year. #LavGrad22 marks the 14th annual Lavender Graduation at NC State.
+Lavender Graduation has occurred annually at NC State since the formation of the LGBTQ Pride Center in 2008, the first ceremony was held in the spring of that year. #LavGrad23 marks the 14th Lavender Graduation at NC State.

-Interested in being a part of next year’s festivities?
+Are you interested in being a part of this year’s festivities?

-What: Celebrating the hard work that comes from moving through college as an LGBTQIAP+ person
+What: Celebrating the hard work that comes from moving through college as an LGBTQ+ person

 Where: Talley Student Union’s Coastal Ballroom

 Know someone who deserves to be recognized for their work with the LGBTQ+ community?

 Three awards are given out annually at Lavender Graduation.
 You are encouraged to nominate yourself or someone else you believe embodies the spirit of each award.

 Stafford Leadership Award